Neonatal Care & Children's Health Internships in Arusha

 Neonatal & Children’s Health internships provide an ideal opportunity to gain practical experience and insight into intensive and specialist care for newborns and young children.
 Under the guidance of healthcare professionals, interns should come prepared to gain insight into the unique perspective of African healthcare conditions and approaches.

 This is an in-country internship, with accommodation and meals provided.

-Interns cater to the wider Tanzanian community, shadowing Physicians in the children’s ward and neonatal intensive care unit.
+Interns cater to the wider Tanzanian community, shadowing a range of medical professionals in the children’s ward and neonatal intensive care unit.
 You will learn how staff manage their patients, supporting young children and newborns during vulnerable periods, treating birth abnormalities and those who need surgery or suffer from genetic and metabolic deficiencies.
 Neonatal mortality rates are high in Tanzania, so you will also need to be prepared to assist with: